 While the chances of becoming a millionaire are slim for most insurance agents, the average agent makes almost twice the national average salary.
 You also don’t need very much experience to begin working and, although a college degree is advised, it’s not a requirement for most agencies.
 As long as you pass the licensing state, you can be well on your way in starting a career!
 There are plenty of other good reasons to consider this profession too.
 For instance, you’ll never get bored because there’s always something new to be learned.
 The industry also has trends, Cyber Insurance being the most recent one.
-Also, unlike other types of sales, the business conducted with insurance sales is a little more dignified because it’s not a tangible product you’re selling; you are selling security.
+Also, unlike other types of sales, the business conducted with insurance sales is a little more dignified because it’s not a tangible product you’re selling; you are selling a security.
 As people grow older and buy a house to raise a family in, making sure their future remains secure becomes a number-one priority.
 Whether they secure this future with life insurance, health insurance or even home insurance and car insurance, they all need guidance in choosing how to protect their future and the future of their loved ones.
 Being an insurance agent can be a wonderful way of helping people and spending your days getting to know the people in your neighborhood and beyond.
 We’ve listed some of the best reasons to become an insurance agent below.

-You’re helping people.
 Insurance products do one thing only: they protect people from unforeseen disasters in several areas in one’s life.
 If used properly insurance can help individuals and families by mitigating risk.
 For instance, having car insurance prior to getting into a car accident may not heavily impact someone’s life, whereas having no insurance would result in disastrous consequences which include a financial setback.
 In fact, most insurance agents, both captive and independent, often sell insurance products to their family members and friends once they learn how it can really benefit them.
 There are instances in which the death of a loved one, or their disability can really put an enormous financial strain on a family.
 Insurance agents help arrange financial structures that would alleviate survivors of the financial burden they’d otherwise inherit.
-Consider that life insurance payments would help in making mortgage payments if the breadwinner passes away.
+Consider those life insurance payments would help in making mortgage payments if the breadwinner passes away.
 Consider that having auto insurance will pay for an accident that was your client’s fault, saving them tens of thousands of dollars.
 When you really care about people, selling insurance becomes easy.
 Your community will take notice and you will begin to sign business without too much effort, based on referrals from happy clients you’ve protected.
 You’ll be building relationships that may be life-long ones if you do a good job.
 When it comes time to branch out and start selling insurance outside of your local 5-mile radius, you can buy leads.

 This is true for independent insurance agents more so than carrier ones.
 An independent insurance agent works with several carriers by getting assignments independently.
 Captive agents work exclusively with one carrier and have less control over the rules they set for themselves.
 One of the pros of being a captive agent, however, is a steady paycheck and free leads and oftentimes, an existing book of business.
-If you’re wondering how to become an independent insurance agent, it’s a little more challenging get assignments from carriers.
+If you’re wondering how to become an independent insurance agent, it’s a little more challenging to get assignments from carriers.
 We show you how to do this if you’re just starting out in an article you can find here.
-We also delve a little deeper into how to become an Insurance agent, and particularly how to become an independent insurance agent, as well as the pros and cons of being a captive versus independent agent here.
-In general though, your success relies on your individual efforts.
+We also delve a little deeper into how to become an Insurance agent, and particularly how to become an independent insurance agent, as well as the pros and cons of being a captive versus independent agent.
+In general, though, your success relies on your individual efforts.
 You won’t be making lots of money unless you’re putting in the hard work and learning from trial and error what works and what doesn’t.
 Unlike most other careers, there is no ceiling to how much money you can make as an insurance agent, so it all depends on how hard you’re willing to work.
 How great will it be to know that the more you push the more you can earn?
 Not all jobs are merit-based in their salary structures.